A Multi-scale Information Integration Framework for Infrared and Visible Image Fusion: Methods

 Since the richer thermal radiation information of infrared images focuses on the area with a larger gray value, we expect that the pixel intensity of fusion result on that local area is similar to the corresponding position on infrared images, and so is the local texture detail of visible images.
 Hence we add another patch-wise loss in the pixel item to measure local complementary information, which can be described as follows.

 $ I_f^W $, $ I_{ir}^W $ and $ I_{vis}^W $ denote the fusion image, infrared image and visible image in the local sliding window $ W $, respectively.
-Considering the area of targets with high temperatures, we set the size of the sliding window to 21 ×21 in this study.
+Considering the area of targets with high temperatures existing at boundaries between patches, we set the size of the sliding window to 21 ×21 and the overlap pixel between the sliding window is set to 1 in this study.
 Pixel intensity in a small area is mainly dominated by the gray value rather than entropy, thus we replace entropy with the mean pixel value in the window, and the weight calculation of patch loss is as follows:

 As in (\ref{eq:int_soft})(\ref{eq:grad_soft}), $ \omega_{int_W}^{ir} $, $ \omega_{int_W}^{vis} $, $ \omega_{grad_W}^{vis} $ and $ \omega_{grad_W}^{vis} $ are also eventually obtained by the softmax function keeping the sum of weight coefficient is 1.
 The pixel loss is the weighted sum of $ L_{image} $ and $ L_{patch} $, as shown in (\ref{eq:pixel}).